First Aid at Work Training Courses

-First Aid Courses including First Aid at Work (FAW), Emergency First Aid and CPR/AED courses are for all employers, employees and the self-employed who work or have employees where there is any risk of injury to personnel.
-Our First Aid courses focus on the legal requirements which were needed to meet the provisions of the Health and Safety (First Aid) Regulations Act 1981 and Approved Code of Practice (ACOP L74).
+First Aid Courses training courses including First Aid at Work (FAW), Emergency First Aid and CPR/AED courses are for all employers, employees and the self-employed who work or have employees where there is any risk of injury to personnel.
+Our First Aid at Work Training Courses focus on the legal requirements which were needed to meet the provisions of the Health and Safety (First Aid) Regulations Act 1981 and Approved Code of Practice (ACOP L74).
 From 01 October 2013 all First Aid courses are now delivered by Ofqual approved providers.
-All First Aid course training information is also designed to be a main source of safety data for everyone involved in carrying out tasks in the normal working environment throughout the UK workplace.
+First Aid at Work Training Courses information is also designed to be a main source of safety data for everyone involved in carrying out tasks in the normal working environment throughout the UK workplace.
 It is the responsibility of business owners and employers to provide suitable First Aid and first aider aware persons in the workplace.
-Every SOTA First Aid Qualification will provide your business with the required competent first aiders as well as satisfy any necessary HSE First Aid provision regulation compliance.
+Every TQUK First Aid Qualification will provide your business with the required competent first aiders as well as satisfy any necessary HSE First Aid provision regulation compliance.

 What Employers need to do to comply with First Aid Regulations?

 You must make appropriate first-aid arrangements for your workplace.
 In doing so you should consider the prevailing circumstances of your workplace, workforce status and the health and safety risks that may be present.
 All these are assessed to help you identify what arrangements you need to put in place.

 - Do you and your staff know what the First Aid at Work legal requirements are?

 - Do you or your staff work where First Aid provision is needed?

 - Do you or your staff understand the requirements of the First Aid at Work legislation?

 - Can you or your staff have access to a risk assessment of their workplace including First Aid provision?